jtimonen/lgpr-usage/README.md

 # Using the lgpr package
-This repository contains tutorials and experiments with the R package **lgpr** (https://github.com/jtimonen/lgpr).
+This repository contains code for experiments with the R package **lgpr** (https://github.com/jtimonen/lgpr).

 ## Getting started
 Tutorials in html format, package documentation and installation instructions can be found [here](https://jtimonen.github.io/lgpr-usage/).